 Thirdly, there is the environment outside of ourselves, which includes our families, relationships and wider communities – this also includes our physical space.
 Finally, there’s the environment of the planet, with its vastness and complexity.
 This is the wonderful stage on which the drama of life is played out.

 Once we understand these four different environments, we can begin to see that meeting the needs in each area will require different things.
-It’s interesting to note that although these four environments do require different activities and resources, there is an intimate relationship between them as one underpins and supports the other.
+It’s interesting to note that although these four environments do require different activities and resources, there is an intimate relationship between them as each underpins and supports the other.

 For example, the hormones and neurochemicals that are essential to brain health are produced out of the water, essential fats, vitamins and minerals that we imbibe.
 Without these it’s difficult to maintain a positive outlook because the raw materials that enable positive thoughts are in short supply.
+Willpower alone is not enough.
+We need those raw materials to create that positive change within the brain and the mind.

-When looking at meeting the needs of your environment, we would recommend you begin by focusing on your physical space.
+When looking at meeting the needs of your environments, we would recommend you begin by focusing on your physical space.
 Bringing order in that dimension of your life has proven to have enormous consequences on the environment of the self (thoughts, feelings and perception), your body’s health and the quality of your relationships.

 When we really understand these four environments, we are compelled to offer each of them our attention and respect.